 At the Special Meeting, SIGA Stockholders will be asked to vote upon a proposal which would allow the Board of Directors, in its discretion, to amend the certificate of incorporation of SIGA to effect a reverse stock split after the consummation of the Merger and, if completed, the PIPE.
 The Board of Directors may effect only one reverse stock split pursuant to this proposal at one of the five possible ratios hereafter described.
-Under the proposed alternative amendments, each outstanding 3, 4, 5, 6 or 7 shares of the authorized and issued and outstanding common stock of the combined company would be combined, converted and changed into one share of common stock.
+Under the proposed alternative amendments, each outstanding 3, 4, 5, 6 or 7 shares of the authorized and issued and outstanding common stock.
 Upon the effectiveness of one such amendment, the other amendments would be abandoned and all such amendments could be abandoned, in all cases at the sole discretion of the Board of Directors.
 The primary purpose of the reverse split would be to increase the price of the shares of the combined company in order to comply with NASDAQ listing requirements.

 Because current PharmAthene stockholders will own a majority of the shares of SIGA's common stock upon completion of the Merger, a change of control of SIGA will be deemed to have occurred at that time, and SIGA will, as a consequence of having undergone a change of control, become subject to NASDAQ's more stringent requirements for an initial listing, rather than continued listing, of its stock.
 NASDAQ requires, in connection with an initial listing, that the trading price of an issuer's stock be not less than \$4 per share.
-At , 2006, SIGA's common stock was trading at per share.
-We do not know what the trading price will be following the Merger, but, assuming that it will still be below \$4.00 per share, our Board of Directors believes that the most efficient way to increase the trading price of SIGA's common stock to a level that will comply with NASDAQ's initial listing requirements is likely to be the implementation of a reverse stock split.
-You will, therefore, be asked to consider and approve a proposal to give the Board of Directors the authority to, in its discretion, amend the certificate of incorporation to effect a reverse stock split at one of the approved ratios, although there can be no assurance that following a reverse split the stock price will adjust to a level that will need NASDAQ's initial listing requirements.
+At , 2006, SIGA's common stock was trading at \$ per share.
+We do not know what the trading price will be following the Merger, but assuming that it will still be below \$4.00 per share, our Board of Directors believes that the most efficient way to increase the trading price of SIGA's common stock to a level that will comply with NASDAQ's initial listing requirements is likely to be the implementation of a reverse stock split.
+You will, therefore, be asked to consider and approve a proposal to give the Board of Directors the authority to, in its discretion, amend the certificate of incorporation to effect a reverse stock split at one of the approved ratios.